NiclO1337/pp2-playtime/README.md

 ### The result screen

-The result screen shows images of the players (comedic image to represent User) and the final score.
+The result screen shows images of the players (comedic image to represent the user) and the final score.
 Winner is stated and a final message from Arnold is displayed.
 His message is braggy if he wins and sassy if he looses.
 Player can now choose to play again.

 <details><summary>Screenshot of the result screen</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1696935235/feature-result-screen_jhzajs.jpg" alt="Picture of the result screen" width="500"/></p> </details>